Smooth Chill: History

 Late in 2006, Chill upgraded from a 32 kbit/s internet stream to a 128 kbit/s stream, offering internet listeners the same quality as the cable and satellite viewers.

 The station stopped being broadcast on Sky and Virgin Media on 3 July 2007, with other GCap stations Capital Disney, Core and Classic Gold Digital Network.
 It is speculated that this is connected with cost-cutting measures under previous owners GCap.
 In November 2008, Chill reappeared on Sky and Virgin Media, following the closure of jazz radio station TheJazz, using its old channel numbers on Sky and Virgin Media.

 In March 2009, Chill ceased to broadcast in Leicester, Nottingham and west Wiltshire due to competition regulator compliance following the takeover of GCapMedia by Global Radio.

 In July 2009, Global Radio announced that Chill would lose many of its DAB slots on numerous local DAB ensembles across the UK to allow for an expansion of the Galaxy network, but would still broadcast in London, some parts of the West Midlands and central Scotland.
 A spokesman indicated that this move was also financially led.

 It was announced on 28 August 2009 that Chill Radio would be replaced in Edinburgh and Glasgow by LBC Radio.

 On 20 October 2009, it was announced by Bern Leckie that Chill Radio has moved from stereo to mono output on DAB Radio in the London area.
 However the range in which Chill can be heard has slightly extended to an extra 20 miles or so from London.

 Rajar figures for the third quarter of 2009 showed an increase of weekly listeners by 9,000, bringing total listenership to 209,000.
 In March 2012 it attracted 229,000 listeners per week.

 On 15 July 2010, Chill ceased broadcasting on Virgin Media channel 961.
 On 8 June 2012, Chill ceased broadcasting on the Birmingham multiplex, leaving London as the only area where the station broadcasts on DAB Digital Radio.
 On 24 August 2012, Chill ceased broadcasting on Sky channel 0177.

 In September 2014, TuneIn Radio announced that Chill Radio had received the 100k 'follower' mark, one of the most listened-to UK and worldwide stations, via its various apps and websites.

 In September 2015, Global Radio confirmed that Chill would return to DAB in Nottingham and Leicester, replacing XFM.
 This is because XFM would be re-branding, and launching nationally on Digital One.

 Since its return to DAB in Nottingham and Leicester, Chill can also be heard on DAB in Derby.

 Global announced on 2 September 2019 the station would be replaced with a new station, Smooth Chill.

-The station re-launched nationally on 8 April 2020 on Digital One broadcasting in 32kbit/s DAB+.
+The station relaunched nationally on 8 April 2020 on Digital One broadcasting in 32 kbit/s DAB+.